 Which is another pleasant sight.

-NOTE: London Bridge Rooftop is open now, seven days a week from noon until 10pm.
-You con find out more, and book a table (Saturday tables cost £5pp for a reservation) at their website right HERE.
+NOTE: London Bridge Rooftop is open daily.
+You con find out more, and book a table, at their website right HERE.

 London Bridge Rooftop | Colechurch House, SE1 2SX